System Readiness

 Platform Setup

-Solo supports macOS, Linux, and Windows via WSL2.
+Solo supports macOS, Linux, and Windows (natively with PowerShell, or via WSL2).
 Select your platform below to install the required container runtime and configure your environment, before proceeding to Quickstart:

 1. Install Homebrew (if not already installed):